 5 Artful Ways To Keep a Conversation Going

-Have you ever found yourself talking to someone, and suddenly there's an awkward silence?
+Have you ever found yourself in a conversation with someone, and suddenly the conversation ends with an awkward silence?

 You panic because you can't think of anything else to talk about.
 Your face grows red and your brain goes blank, as you grasp for a verbal lifeline to save you from looking like a shuffling, mumbling idiot.

-It happens to all of us — we meet someone, chat for a few minutes, and then the conversation begins to stall.
-The weather has been covered.
-You know about each other's jobs.
+It happens to all of us — we meet someone, chat for a few minutes, and then run out of things to say and the conversation begins to stall.
+The weather topic has been covered.
+You've discussed each other's jobs.
 And you've talked about your kids.
 So now what?

 The great gift of conversation lies less in displaying it ourselves than in drawing it out of others.
 He who leaves your company pleased with himself and his own cleverness is perfectly well pleased with you. -Jean de la Bruyere